-Statewide Guidance on Harmful Algae Blooms recommends the following:
+Statewide Guidance on Harmful Algae Blooms:

-- Avoid wading and swimming in water containing visible blooms or water containing algae scum or mats, which are most often present at the shoreline. - Take care that pets and livestock do not drink the water or swim through scums, mats, nor lick their fur after going in the water.
-Wash exposed pets in clean drinking water. - If no algae scums or mats are visible, you should carefully watch young children and warn them not to swallow the water. - Do not drink, cook, or wash dishes with untreatedwater. - Consume fish only after removing guts and liver, and rinsing fillets in clean drinking water.
+- Avoid wading and swimming in water containing visible blooms or water containing algae scum or mats, which are most often present at the shoreline. - Take care that pets and livestock do not drink the water or swim through scums, mats, or lick their fur after going in the water.
+Wash exposed pets in clean drinking water. - If no algae scums or mats are visible, watch young children and warn them not to swallow the water. - Do not drink, cook, or wash dishes with untreated water. - Consume fish only after removing guts and liver, and rinse fillets in clean drinking water.
 Mussels should not be consumed. - Get medical treatment right away if you think you, your pet, or your livestock might have been poisoned by blue-green algae toxins.

-Wayne Fox, Interim Director of the Environmental Health Department reports that "Environmental Health Department staff have posted Health Advisory signs at local marinas cautioning swimmers, boaters and recreational users to avoid contact with Algal blooms."
+Jasjit Kang, Director of the Environmental Health Department reports, "Environmental Health Department staff have posted health advisory signs at local marinas cautioning swimmers, boaters, and recreational users to avoid contact with algal blooms."

-The California Water Boards recommends that you practice healthy habits while enjoying the outdoors at your local lake, river, or stream.
-More information on healthy water habits can be found at https://mywaterquality.ca.gov/habs/do/ https://mywaterquality.ca.gov/habs/where/freshwater_events.html
+The California Water Boards recommends you practice healthy habits while enjoying the outdoors at your local lake, river, or stream.
+More information on healthy water habits can be found at mywaterquality.ca.gov/habs/do/.